 Sometimes the victim won’t even know that he/she had these pre-existing conditions.
 For example, anyone over the age of 50 years old has degenerative disc disease.
 The difference is that some people have severe degenerative disc disease and feel pain from it and others have a mild case and don’t even know they have it.

-Pre-Existing Conditions and Personal Injury Cases
+Pre-Existing Conditions and Personal Injury Cases in Maryland

 In a personal injury case, the at-fault person should be found legally responsible for compensating the injured party.
 This compensation may include past and future medical costs, past and future lost wages, and damages for pain and suffering.
 The at-fault individual is not, however, responsible for any pre-existing conditions.